Key idea. Cognitive scientists have embraced Hume, but to understand the mind, they must also take a Kantian perspective.

 I was going to say that Kant appeals more to logicians and philosophers than to cognitive scientists.
 However, while I am confident that psychologists are generally Humean, I don’t read as much philosophy.
 And some of the most prominent philosophers in cognitive science are Humean.
 (Compare Andy Clark’s recent work on the mind as a quantitative prediction machine, for example.)
 So maybe the philosophy of cognitive science will go down the Humean route too.

 If Sloman and I are correct, however, then cognitive science had better question its methodological assumptions.
-Otherwise it will not make headway on the deepest problems that design-based research was originally meant to solve.
+Otherwise it will not make headway on the deepest problems that research from the designer stance was originally meant to solve.

 Aaron Sloman (University of Birmingham)